 St.Michael's Church is the Parish Church of Oulton and is somewhat distant from the village of Oulton.
 Suggestions that the Black Death had something to do with this can be ruled out.
 There are no records to support this.
 The main reason is no doubt due to the principal manor house being established at High House during the Hobart ownership and the subsequent growth of the village evolving around it.
 Part of the original boundary line that separated the more isolated Oulton from Lowestoft in the 1800s/early 1900s was Oulton Street.
 Everything eastwards of this was known as Lowestoft End and at that time sparsely populated.
 Because of the distance to St.Michael's (and for that matter also to St.Margaret's Church in Lowestoft), the spiritual needs of the villagers of this evergrowing village , was also served by two churches that were both built within the village in the early 1900s.
 One being an Anglican satellite chapel of St.Margaret's Church, Lowestoft (termed 'a chapel of ease'), named the 'Church of the Good Shepherd', which stood for many years in Meadow Road.
 It appears, from old maps, that the Good Shepherd church was originally named the Mission Room (in some publications it is named the Oulton Corner Mission Room).
 The other being a Methodist Chapel, built in 1903, which stands in Oulton Road (North).
 This chapel was built on the site of an earlier Methodist Chapel which was built around 1851. (*see the document file link at bottom of this page).The former has now been demolished and a modern bungalow now stands in its place.
 The Methodist Chapel still exists but has now been converted into a private dwelling.
 Prior to this it operated for a number of years as an ophthalmic treatment centre known as the 'Eye Clinic'.
 Both churches were sold in the 1970s, and some of the proceeds helped in the construction of the Oulton Community Centre.
-An integral part of the centre is the Oulton Community Church, the altar of which can be screened off when the church room is used for other purposes.
-This church is ecumenical and the Anglicans and Methodists take it in turn to run the church on a five yearly basis.
+An integral part of the centre was the Oulton Community Church, the altar of which could be screened off when the church room was used for other purposes.
+Unfortunately the Community Church was closed for worship in May 2016 due to a dwindling congregation.
+It was deemed not to be financially viable to continue.
+This church was ecumenical and the Anglicans and Methodists had taken it in turn to run the church on a five yearly basis.

 Close to the church are several footpaths which connect it to Lowestoft, Flixton, Blundeston, Corton, Gunton and Somerleyton which were undoubtedly the highways that connected villages in years gone by.
 The Parish Council fought a legal battle in 1954 to keep Fisher Row as a public 'right of way'.
 Fisher Row also had in Roman times a connection to nearby Burgh St.Peter via a ford across the River Waveney.
 Along this old highway the Roman Cavalry no doubt once trod its way from the Roman Camp at Burgh Castle, near Gt.
 Yarmouth to Caistor (now Caistor St.Edmunds) near Norwich.